forkkit/supertokens-node-mysql-ref-jwt/README.md

 Before we dive into the usage and the functions for this library, please have a look at the open source demo project that uses this and the auth-website library: https://github.com/supertokens/auth-demo.
 The demo demonstrats how this package behaves when it detects auth token theft (you are the attacker)!

 ## Usage
-There are four modules that you have to interact with: Auth, Session, Auth.Error and Config:

 ### Auth
 ```js